 The Gospel of John as Resource for Spirituality, Theology, and Ministry

-Dr. Sandra Schneiders, IHM, Professor Emerita - 1 Credit - Fridays, February 8 – March 8, 2019, 6-9pm.
+Dr. Sandra Schneiders, IHM, Professor Emerita - 1 Credit - 5 Fridays, February 8 - March 15, 2019, 6-9pm (Note: No Class on February 15th).
 This course is intended to help students gain competent access to the riches of the Fourth Gospel (John) as a resource for spirituality (experience of God), theology (thinking coherently about God), and ministry (fostering the Reign of God in this world).
 Because it is a short, intensive course, the approach will necessarily be selective and will require considerable independent work by the students.
 Attendance at all class meetings is required (class material will not be available on line or in print because personal interaction is critical to the course process) as well as completion of assigned reading for each class.